Meyerhoff Scholars Program

-The Meyerhoff Scholars Program is open to all high-achieving high school seniors who have an interest in pursuing doctoral study in the sciences or engineering, and who are interested in the advancement of minorities in the sciences and related fields.
-Students must be nominated for the program and are most typically nominated by their high school administrators, guidance counselors, and teachers.
+The Meyerhoff Scholars Program is open to all high-achieving high school seniors who have an interest in pursuing doctoral study in the sciences, technology, engineering, or mathematics and who are interested in the advancement of minorities in the sciences and related fields.
+Students can be nominated for the program and are most typically nominated by their high school administrators, guidance counselors, and teachers.

 To be considered for the Meyerhoff Scholars Program, prospective students must have at least a “B” average in high school science or math courses, and many applicants have completed a year or more of calculus.
 Preference is given to those who have taken advanced placement courses in math and science, have research experience, and have strong references from science or math instructors.
-In recent years, a strong preference has been given to those students interested in the Ph.D. or M.D./Ph.D. (over the M.D.).
+Strong preference is given to students interested in the Ph.D. or M.D./Ph.D. (over the M.D.).

 Students must meet all eligibility requirements: